The Water Remembers

 • “Amy’s writing sings with urgency and purpose."

-Josh "Bones" Murphy, Filmmaker/Director of Patagonia's ARTIFISHAL
+Josh "Bones" Murphy, Filmmaker/Director of Patagonia's Artifishal

 • "Triumphant story and ever widens the awareness of the dangers that threaten Indigenous people and their historic lands."